CodePushGo/website/src/content/blog/en/ultimate-guide-to-capacitor-ota-updates.md

 ### Update Tracking

 [Optimizing update delivery](https://capgo.app/blog/optimise-your-images-for-updates/) is only part of the process - tracking updates is equally important.
-According to Capgo, 95% of active users are updated within 24 hours, with a global success rate of 82% [\[1\]](https://capgo.app/).
+According to CodePushGo, 95% of active users are updated within 24 hours, with a global success rate of 82% [\[1\]](https://capgo.app/).

-> "Track update success rates and user engagement in real-time" - Capgo [\[1\]](https://capgo.app/)
+> "Track update success rates and user engagement in real-time" - CodePushGo [\[1\]](https://capgo.app/)

 Key metrics to monitor include: